 The radiation was first detected at 11:30 p.m., according to Sahd.
-He said the facility's ventilation system monitors air quality in real time and automatically switched to "filtration mode" when the possible leak was discovered.
+He said the facility’s ventilation system, which monitors air quality, automatically switched to “filtration mode” when the leak was discovered.

-Due to the late hour and the location of the incident, Sahd said there was little risk to employees.
-Those who were inside the above-ground area of the facility responded quickly and remained quarantined until radiological control technicians cleared them to go home.
+Because of the location of the incident, Sahd said, there was little risk to employees.
+Those who were inside the above-ground area of the facility were quarantined until radiological control technicians cleared them to go home.

 “No one was underground when the alarm went off,” Sahd said.
 “And everyone that was in the facility (at the time), we know where they are and we’ve tested them.”